 Quality faculty who are expert nurses, educators, and nurse anesthetists.

 We are a small program, which means you will get to know your faculty.
 We are committed to ensuring your education will prepare you to achieve your professional goals in a supportive environment.
 Our values of compassion, professionalism, excellence, and integrity are encapsulated in the education provided in the DNP program.
 The Nurse Anesthesia faculty are experienced as Certified Registered Nurse Anesthetists (CRNAs).
 The Non-CRNA faculty are experienced nurses and educators with a wide variety of clinical expertise that will help you integrate the required competencies and prepare you for a career as an advanced practice nurse.

 We are committed to serving rural communities by providing increased access to care in hospitals throughout the Commonwealth of Kentucky.
 These rotations allow you to see the full scope of practice of a CRNA and gain confidence with the variety of skills and procedures available at those locations.
 These rotations prepare you to practice independently upon graduating.

 The average number of cases for Class of 2021 was 1,001 which is above the minimum number required by accreditation standards.
 Students express high levels of satisfaction with the quality of clinical learning and diversity of opportunities.

 Accreditation and outcomes

-Murray State University/Baptist Health Madisonville Program of Anesthesia DNP program is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs.
+Murray State University DNP Program, Nurse Anesthesia is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs.